adalton/apue3/Chapter04/Readme.md

    symbolic links.
 Should we ever see a file size of 0 for a directory or a symbolic link?

+   _Should we ever see a file size of 0 for a directory?_

+   No. A directory will always contain `.` and `..`.

+   _Should we ever see a file size of 0 for a symbolic link?_

+   No. A symbolic link will always contain the path of the file to which it references, and that will never be the empty string

 6. Write a utility like `cp(1)` that copies a file containing holes, without writing the bytes of 0 to the output file.